CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 In this video (objectives)…

-Showing Off your work
+Showing Off your work.
-Techniques to making the work look special
+Techniques to making the work look special.
-Importance of focus and lighting
+Importance of focus and lighting.

 After watching (learning outcomes)…